Welcome to Remote Law Canada

-Tara earned two law degrees, both common law and civil, from the University of Ottawa in 2016, and entirely in French.
-As one of 19 students selected to obtain two law degrees in three years, Tara is well-versed in both Canadian jurisdictions, and today is fluently bilingual as well as qualified to speak with clients across Canada.
+Tara earned two law degrees, both common law and civil law, from the University of Ottawa in 2016, and entirely in French.
+As one of 19 students selected to obtain two law degrees in three years, Tara is well-versed in both Canadian jurisdictions, and today is fluently bilingual, as well as qualified to speak to clients across Canada.

 Tara completed her articles at Borden Ladner Gervais LLP in downtown Ottawa.
 While doing so, she wrote a book critiquing the federal government’s ‘CSIS’ Bill, which was later published by the Éditions Universitaires Européens in 2017.

-Tara earned her Honours Bachelor of Arts from York University in 2013, in Law and Society and Political Science.
+Tara earned an Honours Bachelor of Arts from York University in 2013, in Law and Society and Political Science.
 In 2012, she spent a semester studying Greek Civil Law in Thessaloniki, Greece.

-While obtaining her J.D. and LL.L., Tara worked for the leading legal research corporation LexisNexis Canada.
+While obtaining her J.D. and LL.L., Tara worked for leading legal research corporation, LexisNexis Canada.
 As a result, she is qualified to represent clients with legal needs ranging from administrative law, contract law, real estate, estates, and various other types of litigation.

 Year of Call